-Videotron currently offers its customers cable services, mobile telephony services, OTT video services and business telecommunications services.
+Videotron currently offers to its customers wireline services, mobile telephony services, OTT video services and business telecommunications services.

-2.1.2.1 Cable Services
+2.1.2.1 Wireline Services

 Videotron's coaxial and fibre-optic network large bandwidth is a key factor in the successful delivery of advanced products and services.
 Several emerging technologies and increasing Internet usage by its customers have presented Videotron with significant opportunities to expand its sources of revenue.
-Videotron currently offers a variety of advanced products and services, including cable Internet access, digital multiplatform television, residential telephony and selected interactive services.
-On August 27, 2019, Videotron launched Helix, an IPTV and cloud-enabled video platform based on Comcast's Xfinity X1 platform, which provides customers with integrated search functionalities, including the use of a voice-activated remote control, personalized recommendations and access to, and integration content from, certain third-party Internet applications and, coming soon, support for home automation, all tailored to individual customer needs and preferences.
+Videotron currently offers a variety of advanced products and services, including Internet access, digital multiplatform television, wireline telephony and selected interactive services.

-- Cable Internet Access.
-Leveraging its advanced cable infrastructure, Videotron offers cable Internet access to its customers primarily via cable modems.
-It provides this service at download speeds of up to 400 Mbps to more than 99% of its homes passed.
-As of December 31, 2019, Videotron had 1,727,300 cable Internet access customers, representing 58.6% of its total homes passed.
-Based on internal estimates, Videotron is the largest provider of Internet access services in the areas it serves with an estimated market share of 51.0% as of December 31, 2019. - Cable Television.
+- Helix Services.
+Videotron's IPTV service, Helix, is based on the Comcast Xfinity X1 platform and is built around voice-controlled assistant technology.
+Helix offers a smarter and more powerful Wi-Fi coverage, an enhanced TV experience through IP technology, seamless integration of Web content platforms and home automation features.
+Videotron has also launched two mobile apps for its Helix customers: (i) the Helix Fi app, which lets customers control their home Wi-Fi network, set time restrictions for children's Internet use, quickly and easily disconnect a device from the network and control household smart devices; and (ii) the Helix app, which lets users control their cloud DVR remotely, watch live TV as well as a large quantity of on demand content anytime, anywhere. - Internet Access.
+Leveraging its advanced cable infrastructure, Videotron offers Internet access to its customers primarily via cable modems.
+It provides this service at download speeds of up to 400 Mbps to more than 96% of its homes passed.
+As of December 31, 2020, Videotron had 1,796,800 Internet access customers, representing 60.0% of its total homes passed.
+Based on internal estimates, Videotron is the largest provider of Internet access services in the areas it serves with an estimated market share of 49.0% as of December 31, 2020. - Television.
 Videotron currently has installed headend equipment connected to a unified fibre-optic and coax network capable of delivering digitally encoded transmissions to a two-way digital gateway in the customer's home and premises.
-In accordance with the Canadian Radio-television and Telecommunications Commission ("CRTC") regulations, Videotron offers a basic package including 23 basic television channels, access to videoon-demand ("VOD") and an interactive programming guide.
-Furthermore, all of Videotron's custom packages include the basic package, 52 audio channels providing digital-quality music, 37 FM radio channels and an interactive programming guide.
-Its extended digital television offering allows customers to customize their choices with the ability to choose between custom or pre-assembled packages with a selection of 390 additional channels, including U.S. super-stations and other special entertainment programs.
-This also offers customers significant programming flexibility including the option of French-language only, English-language only or a combination of French- and English-language programming, as well as many foreign-language channels.
-As of December 31, 2019, Videotron had 1,531,800, customers for its digital television service, representing 51.9% of its total homes passed.
+In accordance with the Canadian Radio-television and Telecommunications Commission ("CRTC") regulations, Videotron offers a basic package including basic television channels, access to video-on-demand ("VOD") and an interactive programming guide.
+Furthermore, most of Videotron's custom packages include the basic package and audio channels providing digital-quality music.
+Videotron was the first to extend its digital television offering allowing customers to customize their choices with the ability to choose between custom or pre-assembled packages with a selection of additional channels, including U.S. super-stations and other special entertainment programs.
+This also offers customers significant programming flexibility including the option of French-language only, English-language only or a combination of French- and English-language programming, as well as many foreignlanguage channels.
+As of December 31, 2020, Videotron had 1,475,600, customers for its digital television service, representing 49.3% of its total homes passed.